Azure/azure-sql-database-samples/Django/Django-pymssql/README.md

 #Instructions

-1. Install FreeTDS, Django 1.7, pymssql, and django-pymsqsl
+1. Install FreeTDS, Django 1.7, pymssql, and django-pymssql

 	a) Homebrew: Run the following command from your terminal.
 This will download the Homebrew package manager on your machine.